 Paraeducator vs. Paraprofessional – what are the differences?
-Learn everything you need to know about the differences between a Paraeducator and a Paraprofessional.
+Learn everything you need to know about the differences between these roles.

 What is a Paraeducator?